MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection.md

 ### Virtual machine configuration changes

 * On Windows Server 2019, new virtual machines created using the default VM version 9.0 will automatically inherit the SMT properties (enabled or disabled) of the virtualization host.
 That is, if SMT is enabled on the physical host, newly created VMs will also have SMT enabled, and will default to inheriting the SMT topology of the host with the VM having the same number of hardware threads per core as the underlying system.
-This will be reflected in the  VM's configuration with HwThreadsPerCore = 0, where 0 indicates the VM should inherit the host's SMT settings.
+This will be reflected in the  VM's configuration with HwThreadCountPerCore = 0, where 0 indicates the VM should inherit the host's SMT settings.

-* Existing virtual machines with a VM versions of 8.2 or earlier will retain their original VM processor setting for HwThreadsPerCore.
+* Existing virtual machines with a VM versions of 8.2 or earlier will retain their original VM processor setting for HwThreadCountPerCore, and the default for 8.2 VM version guests is HwThreadCountPerCore = 1.
 When these guests run on a Windows Server 2019 host, they will be treated as follows:

     1. If the VM has a VP count that is less than or equal to the count of LP cores, the VM will be treated as a non-SMT VM by the core scheduler.
 When the guest VP runs on a single SMT thread, the core's sibling SMT thread will be idled.
 This is non-optimal, and will result in overall loss of performance.

     2. If the VM has more VPs than LP cores, the VM will be treated as an SMT VM by the core scheduler.
 However, the VM will not observe other indications that it is an SMT VM.
-For example, use of the CPUID instruction or Windows APIs to query CPU toplogy by the OS or applications inside the guest CPUID leaves will not indicate that SMT is enabled.
+For example, use of the CPUID instruction or Windows APIs to query CPU toplogy by the OS or applications will not indicate that SMT is enabled.

-* When an existing VM is explicity updated from eariler VM versions to version 9.0 through the Update-VM operation, the VM will retain its current value for HwThreadsPerCore.
+* When an existing VM is explicitly updated from eariler VM versions to version 9.0 through the Update-VM operation, the VM will retain its current value for HwThreadCountPerCore.
 The VM will not have SMT force-enabled.

-* On Windows Server 2016, Microsoft reccommends enabling SMT for guest VMs.
-By default, VMs created on Windows Server 2016 would have SMT disabled, that is HwThreadCountPerCore is set to 1, unless explicity changed.
+* On Windows Server 2016, Microsoft recommends enabling SMT for guest VMs.
+By default, VMs created on Windows Server 2016 would have SMT disabled, that is HwThreadCountPerCore is set to 1, unless explicitly changed.

+>[!NOTE]
+> Windows Server 2016 does not support setting HwThreadCountPerCore to 0.

 #### Managing virtual machine SMT configuration